The Employment Law Review: Czech Republic

 On 20 July 2020, the Czech Supreme Court delivered a ruling on a highly sensitive question of whether socio-economic background in different regions of the Czech Republic can justify a difference in wages of employees of the same employer who work in different regions.

 Although the ruling was not entirely unexpected, it still made a serious impact.
 In this case, an employee working as a driver outside the Czech capital sued his employer because his wage was lower than that of drivers working in the Czech capital, even though they have the same responsibilities and duties.
 He considered this approach on the part of the employer to be in breach of the principles of equal treatment and fair remuneration.
 The Supreme Court agreed and stated that the Labour Code provides a complete list of circumstances based on which a wage can be differentiated; the socio-economic background of a region is not one of the listed circumstances.

 i Employment relationship

-Fixed-term employment contracts are allowed but the duration of a fixed-term employment relationship cannot exceed three years and cannot be repeated more than twice, that is to say, the maximum term for which an employee can be employed on a fixed-term contract is nine years.
+Fixed-term employment contracts are allowed.
+However, the duration of a fixed-term employment relationship cannot exceed three years and cannot be repeated more than twice; in other words, the maximum term for which an employee can be employed on a fixed-term contract is nine years.
 There are limited cases in which exceptions apply, such as seasonal employment in the agriculture sector.
 Should an employee work for an employer in breach of these fixed-term contract limitations, an employment relationship for an indefinite term will be created automatically.

 ii Probationary periods